 Parks and trails are included in the NRI because of their recreational value.
 The NRI also includes publicly-owned land, land protected by Purchase of Development Rights or private easement, and land owned by private organizations such as schools, churches and cemeteries.
-Map 14 depicts the locations of Public and Protected Land.
+The following maps Map 14 depicts the locations of Public and Protected Land: